- Starts at: 09:00h

 - Prof. Jan Wouters (KU Leuven)

-Have a look at last year’s programme, which covered a wide range of topics such as
+Have a look at this year’s programme, which covered a wide range of topics such as

 - The (lack of a) definition of terrorism in international law